MarcelKaemper/lf-browser/README.md

 The name will surely change later.

 ## Current status
-The only thing this program can do, is downloading HTML code from a given URL and removing the whitespaces in front of every line.
+The only thing this program can do is downloading HTML code from a given URL and removing the whitespaces in front of every line.